 Jacque Daugherty is a professor in the Western Program for Individualized Studies at Miami University.
 She is a sociologist with a PhD in the socio-cultural foundations of education; and she has taught and published interdisciplinarily on issues of equity, education, and climate change.
 She spent almost a decade of her early career in nonprofit social service organizations.
 Her students do service learning projects with Little Schoolhouse, and her kiddo attended school here.
 She wants to live in a world where all children have the opportunity to attend preschool at a place like Little Schoolhouse in the Woods–where they can follow their own interests, grow as a part of a collective, and hang out with trees.
 She lives in College Hill with her family.

 Lee Hamzy, Executive Director

 Lee Hamzy is co-founder and co-teacher at Little Schoolhouse in the Woods.
-She has 17 years of experience working with early childhood and her empathetic demeanor and perceptive approach to early childhood development have helped to build a world class nature based, student led early childhood program.
+She is a certified ERAFANS educator and has 17 years of experience working with early childhood and her empathetic demeanor and perceptive approach to early childhood development have helped to build a world class nature based, student led early childhood program.
 As Executive Director, Lee is not on the Board, but she works directly with them to help keep everything running awesome!